huggingface/hub-docs/docs/hub/datasets-data-files-configuration.md

 ## File names and splits

-To structure your dataset by naming your data files or directories according to their split names, see the [File names and splits](./datasets-file-names-and-splits) documentation.
+To structure your dataset by naming your data files or directories according to their split names, see the [File names and splits](./datasets-file-names-and-splits) documentation and the [companion collection of example datasets](https://huggingface.co/collections/datasets-examples/file-names-and-splits-655e28af4471bd95709eb135).

 ## Manual configuration